johnfmorton/bespoken-audio-player/README.md

 * package.json - The package.json file for your module.
 You will need to update the name of the module in the file.
 * README.md - The README.md file for your module.
 You will need to update the name of the module in the file plus create documentation for your module.
 * vite.config.ts - The Vite configuration file for your module build process.
-* vite.demo.config.js - The Vite configuration file for your demo page build process for GitHub Pages.
+* vite.demo.config.mjs - The Vite configuration file for your demo page build process for GitHub Pages.
 * lib/bespoken-audio-player.ts - The demo page imports this file to test your module.
 You will need to update the name of the module in the file.

 For a working example, check out this repo: https://github.com/johnfmorton/progressive-share-button